ponylang/pony-tutorial/content/appendices/examples.md

 ```

-the you can destructure it and get the values using a tuple
+then you can destructure it and get the values using a tuple

 ```pony
 type EGLEvent is (U8, F32, F32)